-Assessment of Human-Business coherence

-The creation of a business requires introspective work.
+Assessment of Human-Business coherence The creation of a business requires introspective work.
 Your motivations must be coherent with your business project.
 You will see why in this chapter.

-Why human-business coherence a fundamental of the creation of an activity.
+What will you learn in this chapter BUSINESS MODULE 2 1 Why human-business coherence a fundamental of the creation of an activity.
+CHAPTER 3 2 How to work on your Human-Business coherence.
+3 Mastering a simple tool to asess your human-business coherence.

-Assessment of Human-Business coherence

-As we have seen previously with William's case, if your motivation, your skills or even your personal life are not coherent with what your business requires from you, the sustainability of your business is at risk.
+Assessment of Human-Business coherence As we have seen previously with William's case, if your motivation, your skills or even your personal life are not coherent with what your business requires from you, the sustainability of your business is at risk.

+Working on Human-Business coherence

 As we said in the previous training unit, when you first think about creating a business you need to consider three cornerstones:

+MODULE 2

+CHAPTER 3

-- You
+• You

+BUSINESS

 - The business environment (competitors, potential customers etc.)

 - Your business itself (its organization).

 At the beginning, there is probably a lack of coherence in the way you consider these three interdependent cornerstones.

-Maybe your skills, your constraints (family, heath issues e.g.), your personal goals (finances, self

--accomplishment e.g.) are not so coherent with what is expected from you to lead a SHAFE business.
+Maybe your skills, your constraints (family, heath issues e.g.), your personal goals (finances, self -accomplishment e.g.) are not so coherent with what is expected from you to lead a SHAFE business.
 For instance, if you don't yet have the relevant skills, if you have serious health issues and if you want to create a SHAFE business mainly because the silver economy is flourishing, there is probably what we call a lack of coherence between you and the business project.

 In most of the cases, creating a SHAFE business requires certain specific skills, it requires you to be in good shape and it's often a vocation, a job of passion.

 What to do if there is a lack of

 coherence between you and your business project?
 Stop everything?
 Of course not, don't worry, we'll speak about that later in this chapter.
 We can also mention the lack of coherence between your business project and your business environment.
 But we'll talk about that in another training unit.
 For this training unit, let's focus on the Human-Business coherence.
 It means checking that your motivation, your goals, your skills, your experiences, your constraints, your strengths and your weaknesses match with your business idea.
+Hands-on BUSINESS MODULE 2 cause the project to collapse!